2. Preparing and applying

 It’s time to add another member to your team.

-Solicitor or conveyancer – Buying a home is a complicated legal process.
-A lot needs to be done correctly and in the right order.
-A solicitor (lawyer) or conveyancer can represent you during your home buying journey.
-They can advocate on your behalf, review documents, give you valuable advice on your options and provide conveyancing services (the legal process of transferring property or land ownership from one person to another).
+Solicitor or conveyancer – A solicitor (lawyer) or conveyancer can help you with the legal process of buying a home.
+They will give you valuable advice on your options.
+They also handle transferring property or land ownership from one person to another.

-If you’re unsure where to look, you can find a list of solicitors and property specialists in your area at propertylawyers.org.nz(external link) or nzsconveyancing.co.nz(external link).
+You can find a list of solicitors and conveyancers in your area at propertylawyers.org.nz(external link) or nzsconveyancing.co.nz(external link).

 Solicitors and conveyancers are both qualified to help with property transactions.
-The main difference is that conveyancers specialise in property transactions only.
-When choosing a solicitor or conveyancer, it’s always a good idea to get a cost estimate for their services.
-Some have a fixed fee, while others charge by the hour.
-Ask them to explain their fee to avoid surprise bills.
+However, conveyancers specialise in property transactions only.
+When choosing a solicitor or conveyancer, it’s good to get a cost estimate for their services.
+This helps you avoid surprise bills.

 Here are some useful website links to assist you with the “Preparing and applying” step.